superclicker10/text-adventure/README.md

 Have fun using it!
 Assuming I set the permissions correctly.
 ***RUN MAINSCRIPT.PY TO START***

+Also - have python.
+You can't launch it otherwise.

 If there are any bugs, please submit to the issues part of the github you got this from.